STAT545-UBC-hw-2018-19/hw03-rasiimwe/hw03-rasiimwe.md

 #### Idnentifying continent specific outliers

-I will begin with a **preliminary sniff** of all continents to identify those with interesting patterns that may hint on the posibility of them having countries with interesting stories.
+I will begin with a **preliminary sniff** of all continents to identify those with interesting patterns that may hint on the posibility of containing countries with interesting stories.

 ``` r
 ggplot(gapminder, aes(gdpPercap,lifeExp)) +